lorlouis/blog/articles/an_imperfect_blog.md

 ```
 Whenever I start a new project, I tend to try to build what I consider the
 "hardest" part first.
 This means that when I build a 2.5D "engine" *à la*
-Wolfenstein I only wrote the bare minimum to be able to write the code to render
+Wolfenstein, I only wrote the bare minimum to be able to write the code to render
 a maze.
 This meant that I learned a lot about how to write a raycaster and I even
-got it to be able to "pan" the camera up and down, but once I got that working
+got it to be able to "pan" the camera up and down.
+But once I got that working,
 I completely lost interest and started a new project to learn about some other
 concept I thought was interesting at the time.